tye50/SALT-AND-PEPPER__tracyy10_ankitas3_alexanderg311_princedenh2/README.md

 Added ability for users to write their own blocks of text to be rated “true” or “false.”
 Rather than being assigned a boolean true or false value, each article is rather given a score (some real number from 0 to 1) determining its truth value.
 This will turn our model from discrete to continuous, further allowing one to better understand the outputted data and allowing one to draw larger conclusions.

 ## Roster & Roles
-Tracy Ye - Project Manager & DB <br />
+Tracy Ye - Project Manager & DB & API<br />
 Ankita Saha - Data Visualization/Cleaning & FEF (Bootstrap) <br />
-Sascha Gordon-Zolov - Flask person <br />
+Sascha Gordon-Zolov - Flask person & CSS <br />
 Princeden H. - Pytorch/Data Classification <br />

 ## Install Guide